uffe/awesome-react-components/readme.md

 # Map

-*Map related libraries.
+<em>Map related libraries.

 My app is all about information on a map.

-I' interessted in libraries that have something to do with maps.*
+I' interessted in libraries that have something to do with maps.</em>

  - [react-gmaps](https://github.com/MicheleBertoli/react-gmaps) - A Google Maps component for React.js.
  - [google-map-react](https://github.com/istarkov/google-map-react) - Universal google map react component, allows render react components on the google map.